This is as cut and dry as you’ll get it. These are the 7 things you need to know about lawsuit funding.

 Again, take only as much as you need, not as much as you want.

-People will only tell you as much or as little as you want.
-This is because the less you know the more they can make off of you.
-So before applying for a lawsuit loan talk to a case manager and ask questions.
+People will only tell you as much or as little as you ask.
+It’s important to get informed.
+Before getting lawsuit funding, talk to a case manager and ask questions.
 What questions?
 Here is a list:

 - Ask if the interest is simple interest or compounding interest